 Posted by Marshall Chang on March 05, 2014 0 Comments

-Today's technologically advancing world means more efficient and greener ways for colleges to connect with students.
-Each and every new entering class means another round of burdensome paperwork that is necessary for new student orientation.
-OnHand has devised a program to go green, promote school spirit, and cut back on printing all the required handouts for orientation.
+Today's technologically advancing world means more efficient and better ways for colleges to connect with students.
+Each and every first year class means another round of burdensome paperwork that is necessary for new student orientation.
+OnHand has devised a program to efficiently distribute materials, promote school spirit, and cut back on printing costs and paper waste by preloading all the required handouts for orientation on a custom usb flash drive wristband.
 Learn how the OnHand USB flash drive wristband is helping colleges for their student orientations: read more.

 OnHand has launched a new Teacher Appreciation Program to help extend the gratitude that teachers deserve for their hard work this year.
 With teacher appreciation week approaching it is time to break out of the mold of gift cards and lunches, and give teachers a unique present they will truly enjoy! read more